 Vanguard Community Development is a stalwart champion of the Detroit’s Historic North End.
 Vanguard was founded in 1994 by Bishop Edgar Vann and Second Ebenezer Church.
 The Bishop was inspired by the wave of community based economic development sweeping across the country in the 90s.
 He decided to utilize his resources as a church founder and community leader to facilitate the revitalization of the physical, social and economic fabric of his congregation’s neighborhood.

-Since our founding by the Bishop and the Church, Vanguard has evolved into a broad- based community development organization.
-We have advocated and worked for the North End over all these years.
-Vanguard remains in the North End.
+Vanguard honors our history and, over the years, has evolved into an independent community based organization; no longer governed by Second Ebeneezer Baptist Church.
+Despite this, we continue to advocate and work for the North End.
 Our Vanguard Community Center and offices are located at 2795 East Grand Boulevard, as part of the North End Community Campus.